HendrikSchoettle/AlbumPilot/README.md

 This plugin was developed by me in my spare time to address a very specific need I had for managing my large Piwigo installation with over one hundred thousand images.
 Over time, the default Piwigo interface for synchronization and metadata updates became quite cumbersome for my workflow, especially because manual clicks were needed for each step.

 While Piwigo already provides a great interface and solid core functionality, I wanted to streamline the process by unifying several steps into a single, more automated tool.
-AlbumPilot is my solution to that — it simplifies and speeds up synchronization with just one click.
+AlbumPilot is my solution to that.
+It simplifies and speeds up synchronization with just one click.

 Key improvements include handling metadata updates in smaller chunks to avoid timeout issues, which was a frequent problem in the past.
 This makes longer syncs more stable, although total processing time may sometimes be longer due to chunking.
 I have not yet extensively tested the plugin with very large datasets beyond my current collection, but so far it has been reliable and efficient for my needs.